Reading in Years 1 to 6

 Reading for pleasure

 We love to read widely at Two Gates.
-To make sure our reading for pleasure texts are purposeful, relevant and varied, we have an author and text focus each term for all of our year groups so that we read a range of fiction, non-fiction and poetry without repetition throughout our school life:
+To make sure our reading for pleasure texts are purposeful, relevant and varied, we have an author and text focus each term for all of our year groups so that we read a range of fiction, non-fiction and poetry without repetition throughout our school life.
+These are the texts we enjoy our teacher reading to us in class:

 Reading competitions, rewards and events!